Colin Norris: Inquiry

+Claims of innocence

 Norris appealed against his conviction in 2009.
 Originally, Norris planned to appeal on the grounds that the trial judge had shown a "lack of balance", but then scrapped these plans and sacked his legal team.
 He subsequently appealed on the grounds that the judge had "misdirected" the jury in his final summary but he lost this appeal, with judge Lord Justice Aikens ruling the convictions were "safe" and saying that the case against Norris was "very strong indeed".
 The appeal court rejected both grounds of the appeal, saying that the judge's directions "cannot validly be criticised" and that there was no misdirection to the jury.
 The appeal court instead said that the judge's summary in the original case was an exemplary "tour de force".
 The judges also refused to believe that the deaths were "coincidental".
 Norris's defence team had argued that the deaths could have been the result of 'naturally' raised insulin levels caused by severe spontaneous hypoglycaemia, but the judges rejected this possibility.

-Part of Norris's appeal was also based on his claim that another nurse at the hospital could have driven two hours from where she was known to have been at the time and come onto the ward and injected patients before escaping, but this was rejected by the appeal court judges.
-The Criminal Case Review Commission was given scientific information that the test which had established that Ethel Hall's blood was full of insulin was inaccurate, and that it was therefore not possible for her to have been murdered by an overdose of insulin.
-In 2021, the Criminal Case Review Commission discounted this claim when they said that there was "no dispute" that Hall was "murdered by the injection of insulin".
-The CCRC considered that Norris' conviction for Hall's murder relies on support from the other four convictions and the Crown's claim that no one else apart from Norris was responsible.
-The Commission was "satisfied" that the claim that Norris was solely responsible is "less secure" with the new expert evidence.